-If you are the first product manager in a startup or any organization, here is a secret – investing time on Program Management aspects of your role to build the foundation for product success.
+If you are the first product manager at a startup or any organization, here is a secret – investing time in the Program Management aspects of your role will help to build the foundation for product success.

-In my career, I’ve worked as, or partnered with, the first product manager in multiple companies and teams.
-I learned from my direct experience that Program Management essentials are uniquely and sometimes even desperately needed for the success of fast growing startups.
+In my career, I’ve worked as, or partnered with, the first product manager at a startup in several instances.
+I learned from my direct experience that Program Management essentials are uniquely and sometimes even desperately needed for the success of fast-growing startups.

-Before having a professional product manager, most startup companies already have engineers and somewhat a process for prioritizing tasks and release features.
-What sorely missed are bigger picture processes and cadences that require a cross-functional approach to establish and maintain.
+Before having a professional product manager, most startup companies already have engineers and somewhat of a process for prioritizing tasks and release features.
+What was sorely missed were bigger picture processes and cadences that require a cross-functional approach to establish and maintain.
 These bigger picture processes are typically defined using Program Management techniques.
-They include how we align goals and functional priorities, roadmap planning and execution processes, cross-functional roles and responsibilities, and visibilities for faster and better decision making.
+They include how we align goals and functional priorities, roadmap planning and execution processes, cross-functional roles and responsibilities, and visibilities for faster and better decision-making.

 Without this foundation, chaos, miscommunication, and poor product and customer outcome ensues.